 6090.
 Capstone Seminar (3).
 Students conduct independent research on a topic of interest and relevance approved and overseen by the instructor.
 Research results are presented at an end-of-semester symposium open to all MPA student and faculty.
-Required of all MPA students and taken in the students' final semester.
+Required of all MPA students.